Vince Panzano

-Vince Panzano (born circa 1951) is an American former competition diver for Ohio State University, who coached the Ohio State University diving team for thirty-five years from 1978 through 2013.
+Vince Panzano (born c.
+1951) is an American former competition diver for Ohio State University, who coached the Ohio State University diving team for thirty-five years from 1978 through 2013.
 Panzano was a ten-time Big 10 and four-time NCAA Diving Coach of the Year who coached teams that won six national titles.
 Well recognized on the international stage, he served as an Olympic diving coach in the 1984 Los Angeles Olympics, the 1988 Seoul Olympics, the 1996 Atlanta Olympics, and most recently the 2012 London Olympics.

 Education

 Panzano was born in King of Prussia, Pennsylvania, where he attended nearby Upper Merion High School, and as a multi-sport athlete competed as a diver on the swim team and was a high-jumper and pole-vaulter on the track team.
-In March 1967 at the Pennsylvania State Championships at the Bucknell Pool in Lewisburg, he placed fifth overall, a solid performance for a High School underclassman.
-In March, 1968 Panzano placed third diving in the Pennsylvania Boy's High School State Championship in Lewisburg, Pennsylvania.
+In March 1967 at the Pennsylvania State Championships at the Bucknell Pool in Lewisburg, he placed fifth overall, a solid performance for a high school underclassman.
+In March, 1968, Panzano placed third diving in the Pennsylvania Boy's High School State Championship in Lewisburg, Pennsylvania.

 He attended Ohio State from 1969 to 1973, where he dove competitively for Coach Ron O'Brien.
 In his Senior year, he helped O'Brien coach the diving team.
 During college, Panzano gained additional coaching experience from working at summer camps including the Ron O'Brien Diving School in Columbus, Ohio.